Quasaur/thoughts/content/Tables/table-QUOTES-md-Book.md

 ---
-title: "table: QUOTES (md, sorted by Book)"
+title: QUOTES by Book
 draft: false
 type: table
 description: All of the QUOTES from Author Calvin Mitchell's other books, sorted by Book Title.
 tags:
   - quotes
   - sortbyfile
 aliases:
   - "Table: Citations"
   - "Table:: Menions"
 ---
-# Table: QUOTES (md, sorted by Book Title)
+# Table: QUOTES by Book
 This table identifies all of the Quotes from my other eight books currently added to the online Book of Thoughts.

 Each Quote has its own file, which includes: